JAugusto97/Offense-Self-Training/README.md

     >cd experiments
 3. Download the data sets.
     >make download-datasets
-4. Run one of the experiments:
+4. Run one of the experiments available at the makefile with its correspoding parameters.
-    >make experiment-name

-    Where "experiment-name" should be one of the following:
-    * olid-default
-    * olid-ns
-    * convabuse-default
-    * convabuse-ns
-    * mhs-default
-    * mhs-ns

 ## Citing